 \section{Introduction}

-In recent years, research in natural language processing (NLP) has increasingly shifted from unimodal foundation models \citep{Touvron2023-rq, Grattafiori2024-sv} to multimodal foundation models (MMFMs) \citep{Abdin2024-ez, Goel2025-mv, Xu2025-fv}, as many tasks benefit from contextual information derived from multiple sources.
-Although unimodal systems can perform strongly in certain settings, further progress also requires models to be able to take advantage of additional contextual cues without degrading quality.
+In recent years, NLP research has shifted from unimodal foundation models \citep{Touvron2023-rq, Grattafiori2024-sv} to multimodal foundation models (MMFMs) \citep{Abdin2024-ez, Goel2025-mv, Xu2025-fv}, as many tasks benefit from contextual information across sources.
+While unimodal systems can perform well in certain settings, further progress requires models that exploit additional cues without degrading quality.

-One representative task that can benefit from such multimodal integration is speech translation (ST), where the goal is to translate spoken input in a source language into a target language.
-Over the years, advances in data scale, modeling techniques, and architectural design have led to substantial improvements in ST quality across many language pairs and domains \citep{ahmad-etal-2024-findings,agostinelli2025findings}.
-However, the use of multimodal context—such as visual information from images or presentation slides accompanying speech—remains relatively underexplored \citep{Liu2024-um, Gaido2024-qu, Sinhamahapatra2025-cf}.
+Translation is a representative task where multimodal integration is beneficial.
+In Speech Translation (ST), the goal is to convert spoken input in a source language into a target language \citep{ahmad-etal-2024-findings, agostinelli2025findings}.
+Despite recent advances, leveraging visual context such as images or presentation slides accompanying speech remains underexplored \citep{Liu2024-um, Gaido2024-qu, Sinhamahapatra2025-cf}.